 Sidney - Tabor is a very small town located in the state of Iowa.
-With a population of 2,637 people and just one neighborhood, Sidney - Tabor is the 196th largest community in Iowa.
-Sidney - Tabor has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 2,635 people and just one neighborhood, Sidney - Tabor is the 196th largest community in Iowa.
+Sidney - Tabor has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Sidney - Tabor is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Sidney - Tabor is a town of service providers, managers, and professionals.
 There are especially a lot of people living in Sidney - Tabor who work in management occupations (17.70%), office and administrative support (8.61%), and sales jobs (7.54%).